Waking up with numbness in hands, continuous tingling in your hands and arm are common signs of carpal tunnel syndrome.

 Typically, Carpal Tunnel Syndrome worsens over time if patients don’t receive proper treatment.
 Hence, early diagnosis and appropriate treatment are critical.
 Our trained physical therapists can diagnose the problem via a thorough physical exam.
 It involves X-rays, flexibility tests, and a comparative analysis of your previous medical records.

-Treatment options cover basic exercises and activities.
+Carpal Tunnel Syndrome physical therapy treatment options cover basic exercises and activities.
 We also teach simple nerve gliding exercises to relieve pressure on your median nerve.
 Most of these techniques are easy-to-follow and practice at home.
 Daily movement and routine treatment results in a speedy recovery.